zapier/django-knowledge/docs/_build/html/_sources/install.txt

 Using git repositories
 ----------------------

-Regular development happens at our`github repo <https://github.com/zapier/django-desk>`_.
+Regular development happens at our`github repo <https://github.com/zapier/django-knowledge>`_.
 Grabbing the cutting edge version might give you some extra features or fix some newly discovered bugs.
-We recommend not installing from the git repo unless you are actively developing *django-desk*.
+We recommend not installing from the git repo unless you are actively developing *django-knowledge*.
 Please don't use it in production (and if you do, report back what broked)!

 .. code-block:: bash

-   git clone git@github.com:zapier/django-desk.git django-desk
+   git clone git@github.com:zapier/django-knowledge.git django-knowledge

-You can add the **desk** folder inside the resulting **django-desk** to your PYTHONPATH or simply run ``python setup.py install`` to add it to your **site-packages**.
+You can add the **knowledge** folder inside the resulting **django-knowledge** to your PYTHONPATH or simply run ``python setup.py install`` to add it to your **site-packages**.